 Still many open source projects don’t give a clear help on how to use a tool.
-For example running a command without parameter might actually start the tool.
+For example, running a command without a parameter might actually start the tool.
 It is better to show the user clear instructions, even if they provide no parameters.

 Another option is to intercept the -h or –help options.
 If one provides these, be nice and show the user some guidance.
 Share the most common parameters, or provide some examples.
 When they are many parameters, add an additional line which hints the user to use the man page.